EXCLUSIVE-Foreign banks to provide upfront loans for Indian dollar deposits

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SINGAPORE, Sept 16 Foreign banks are pushing to raise billions of dollars from expatriate Indians in response to New Delhi's drive to defend its weak currency, which could mean the government can avoid the need for a sovereign bond or state-backed deposit scheme to attract inflows.
+SINGAPORE, Sept 16 Foreign banks will provide upfront financing for wealthy non-resident Indian clients to entice them to place bulky dollar deposits back home in response to India's drive for dollar funding to defend its weak currency, sources told Reuters.

-The foreign banks are offering upfront financing for wealthy non-resident Indians (NRIs) to set up dollar deposits in India following various central bank incentives, including cheap dollar/rupee swap rates, private banking sources told Reuters.

-This would resurrect a practice which proved successful in drawing in dollars from non-resident Indians (NRIs) in 2000, when the rupee was also under pressure.
-The sources said banks could raise about $10 billion or more.
+This would resurrect a practice which proved successful in drawing in dollars from non-resident Indians (NRIs) in 2000, when the rupee was also under pressure, and the sources said banks could raise about $10 billion or more.

-"It's a disguised NRI bond because you are basically getting in money locked in," said Rajeev Malik, senior economist at CLSA Singapore.
-One of the things unique about the scheme was the leverage being provided to non-resident Indians, he said.
-The other was the central bank's offer to swap the dollars for rupees cheaply.

-"All this is being done mainly because government-related actions that will be more constructive are either not coming or slow in coming."

-The rupee slumped to a record low of close to 69 per dollar in late August as investors saw India, with a record current account deficit, hefty fiscal deficit and slowing growth, as one of the most vulnerable economies in emerging markets to any tapering of the U.S. monetary stimulus programme.
+Foreign banks will finance the bulk of these dollar deposits.
+This is likely to be welcome news for Indian authorities because it could avoid the need for a sovereign bond or special government-backed deposit schemes to attract dollar inflows to support the rupee.

-The foreign banks, including Citi, DBS and Standard Chartered Bank , will officially launch the special bank accounts this week, the private banking sources said.

-The banks will offer their wealthiest segment of private banking clients roughly 90 percent of the foreign currency deposit placed in India, four of the private bankers said.
+Banks including Citi, DBS and Standard Chartered Bank are offering the terms to the richest segment of their private banking clients by providing roughly 90 percent of the foreign currency deposit placed in India, four private banking sources said.

+The banks will officially roll out the upfront loans this week, the sources said.

 "Client equity in these deposits is just 10 percent and the client effectively makes between 18 and 21 percent on the dollars," said a private banker with a European bank.